Patrick Kaddu

-Patrick Henry Kaddu (born 9 October 1995) is a Ugandan footballer who plays as a forward for RS Berkane in the Botola Maroc Telecom league in Morocco and for the Uganda national football team "the Cranes".
+Patrick Henry Kaddu (born 9 October 1995) is a Ugandan professional footballer who plays as a striker for Uganda Premier League club Kitara FC and the Uganda national team.

 Early life

 Patrick Henry Kaddu was born in a family of six to Efusa Nsubuga and Hadija Nakitende.
 Kaddu is the fourth born and grew up in Bbiina in the heart of Luzira, a Kampala suburb.
 Like all his siblings, Kaddu had a troubled education, often skipping from Mukama Kyakuwa nursery school and St James primary school for fees defaulting.
 But after so much persistence, in 2005, Kaddu completed his Primary Leaving Examinations, although he could not get his results because he had not cleared his fees.
 However, that was least of the problems as right about that time, his father sold off their home, and disappeared, leaving the rest of the family homeless.

 His mother left Luzira to look for more income, but Kaddu remained in Luzira, and lived on his own, keeping up with his village football team Destiny Soccer Academy.